-The Ministry/Department of Foreign Affairs or the Embassy of the sending state will send a note verbale to the Protocol Division, the Ministry of Foreign Affairs (hereinafter referred to as the Ministry) seeking agrément to appoint a new Ambassador well in advance as it may take a few weeks to complete necessary procedures.
-Copies of curriculum vitae (CV) and passport of the Ambassador-nominee should also be attached with the diplomatic note.
+The Ministry/Department of Foreign Affairs or the Embassy of the sending state shall send a note verbale to the Protocol Division of the Ministry of Foreign Affairs (hereinafter referred to as the Ministry) seeking an agrément to appoint a new Ambassador, well in advance as it may take a few weeks to complete necessary procedures.
+Copies of curriculum vitae (CV) and passport of the Ambassador-nominee should be attached with the diplomatic note.

-Agrément to appoint a non-residential Ambassador should be sought only after he/she had presented the Letters of Credence at the country of residence.
+Agrément to appoint a non-residential Ambassador to Nepal should be sought only after he/she presents the Letters of Credence at the country of primary accrediaiton.

-The decision for granting of agrément will be officially communicated to the Ministry/ Department of Foreign Affairs through either Nepali

-Missions or the diplomatic mission of the sending state accredited to Nepal.
+The decision of granting the agrément will be officially communicated to the Ministry/ Department of Foreign Affairs of the sending state either through Nepali diplomatic mission or the diplomatic mission of the sending state accredited to Nepal.